 Man in the Arena

 Hello, Internet.
-It’s been awhile since I have posted anything here - precisely 1,634 days or 53.68 months - but I am back.
-A lot has happened during this time but some notable events are
+It’s been a while since I have posted anything here - precisely 1,634 days or 53.68 months - but I am back.
+A lot has happened during this time; some notable events include:

 And here we are.
-For 1,634 days, I have seen, heard, experienced, created, and tasted a lot of interesting nuggets the world has to offer.
-The decision to resume writing on this blog is motivated by me wanting to share these nuggets and thoughts to you all, one small bite at a time.
-If you resonate or learn something new from the bite, fantastic.
-If you do not, I encourage you to message me on X. Let’s have a nice conversation and enlighten each other.
+During these 1,634 days, I’ve encountered many interesting experiences and insights.
+I’ve decided to resume writing on this blog to share these experiences and thoughts with you, one small piece at a time.
+If you resonate with or learn something new from these pieces, fantastic.
+If not, I encourage you to message me on X. Let’s have a pleasant conversation and enlighten each other.

-So, as a prelude to the upcoming posts, here is an appetizer of topics and thoughts that are currently on top of my mind.
+As a prelude to upcoming posts, here’s a sample of topics and thoughts currently on my mind:

-• If ideas are seeds, what is my preferred approach to produce, nuture, and grow seeds into self-sustaining & profitable entities?
+- If ideas are seeds, what is my preferred approach to produce, nurture, and grow them into self-sustaining & profitable entities?

-• AI golden age is here.
-What does living in the future look like?
+- The AI golden age is here.
+What will living in the future look like?
 How can I ride the wave of this exciting technology?

 Before I go, here are some quotes that deeply resonated with me.